You're looking for a new doctor for your child. Does it matter if someone is a “DO” instead of an “MD”?

 Your child’s DO may spend extra time focusing on the whole body rather than just any illness.
 They may also use a technique called osteopathic manipulative treatment (OMT) along with other medical practices to diagnose and treat many different problems.
 DOs are likely to put a lot of emphasis on the prevention of illness and ways to stay healthy.

-A DO who uses OMT in her practice might use her hands to check a child's joints, from the bones in his head to his ankles, as part of a routine physical, first visit, or to help diagnose or treat a specific complaint.
+A DO who uses OMT in their practice might use their hands to check a child's joints, from the bones in their head to their ankles, as part of a routine physical, first visit, or to help diagnose or treat a specific complaint.
 The doctor might stretch or press on muscles, too.

 Some DOs use OMT to help treat asthma, earaches, and colic.
 So far, only a small number of good studies have looked at the use of OMT in children.
 The results have been mixed.